Ashrith1312-spec/_FitPulse-Health-Anomaly-Detection-from-Fitness-Devices_/Milestone 2/README.md

 Kurtosis

-These features provide an interpretable summary of physiological and activity-related behavior.
+These statistics provide interpretable summaries of individual physiological and activity-related behavior.
 ####  Step 3: Feature Selection

-Applied variance thresholding to remove low-variance and non-informative features from the extracted feature set.
+Variance thresholding was applied to remove low-variance and non-informative features from the extracted feature set.

-Reduced feature dimensionality while preserving relevant behavioral information for downstream analysis.
+This approach was chosen to reduce noise introduced by high-dimensional automated features while retaining behaviorally relevant information for further analysis.

 ####  Step 4: Temporal Trend Modeling

-Applied Facebook Prophet to model temporal and seasonal trends in heart rate, steps, and sleep duration data.
+Facebook Prophet was used to model global temporal and seasonal trends in heart rate, daily steps, sleep duration, and stress level data.

-Captured daily and weekly seasonality present in the dataset.

-Generated forecasts representing expected behavioral patterns over time.
+Daily and weekly seasonality patterns observed in the dataset were captured, and forecasts were generated to represent expected population-level behavioral trends over time.

 #### Step 5: Deviation and Residual Analysis

-Computed residuals as the difference between observed values and Prophet-generated forecasts.
+Residuals were computed as the difference between observed values and Prophet-generated forecasts.

-Used residuals to identify deviations from expected behavior, serving as indicators of unusual or abnormal patterns.
+These residuals were examined to identify deviations from expected behavior, which may indicate unusual or irregular patterns.

-Visualized trends with confidence intervals and corresponding residual plots.
+Trend plots with confidence intervals and corresponding residual plots were used to support visual interpretation.

 #### Step 6: Dimensionality Reduction

-Applied Principal Component Analysis to project the high-dimensional feature space into two principal components.
+Principal Component Analysis (PCA) was applied to project the high-dimensional feature space into two principal components.

-Enabled effective visualization and interpretation of behavioral patterns.
+This step helped simplify visualization and interpretation while preserving most of the variance present in the original feature set.

 #### Step 7: Behavioral Pattern Clustering

-Applied unsupervised clustering techniques to group users based on behavioral similarity:
+Unsupervised clustering techniques were applied to group users based on behavioral similarity:

-KMeans clustering to identify common behavioral groups
+KMeans clustering was used to identify common behavioral groups

-DBSCAN clustering to detect dense clusters and isolate atypical or anomalous behavior
+DBSCAN clustering was applied to additionally detect dense clusters and isolate atypical or outlier behavior

-Interpreted DBSCAN noise points as indicators of atypical behavior.
+Noise points identified by DBSCAN were interpreted as indicators of potentially atypical behavioral patterns.

 ### 4. Tools Used

-Python: Core programming language
+Python – Core programming language

-Pandas: Data manipulation and aggregation
+Pandas – Data manipulation and aggregation

-NumPy: Numerical computations
+NumPy – Numerical computations

-TSFresh: Automated time-series feature extraction
+TSFresh – Automated time-series feature extraction

-Facebook Prophet: Temporal trend modeling and forecasting
+Facebook Prophet – Temporal trend modeling and forecasting

-Scikit-learn: Feature selection, dimensionality reduction, and clustering
+Scikit-learn – Feature selection, dimensionality reduction, and clustering

-Matplotlib and Seaborn: Visualization of trends and clusters
+Matplotlib & Seaborn – Visualization of trends and behavioral clusters

 ### 5. Key Insights

-Automated time-series feature extraction captures complex behavioral characteristics beyond raw fitness signals.
+Automated time-series feature extraction helped capture behavioral characteristics beyond raw fitness signals.

-Statistical features provide clear and interpretable summaries of user behavior.
+Statistical features provided clear and interpretable summaries of user behavior.

-Prophet effectively models temporal and seasonal trends, enabling deviation-based analysis.
+Prophet was effective in modeling temporal and seasonal trends observed in the dataset.

-Residual analysis highlights periods of unexpected or abnormal behavior.
+Residual analysis highlighted periods of unexpected or irregular behavior.

-Unsupervised clustering reveals distinct behavioral groups and isolates atypical patterns.
+Unsupervised clustering revealed distinct behavioral groups and helped isolate atypical patterns.

-PCA improves interpretability by enabling low-dimensional visualization of high-dimensional feature sets.
+PCA improved interpretability by enabling low-dimensional visualization of high-dimensional feature sets.